root-project/jsroot/docs/JSROOT.md

 ## JSROOT API

-JSROOT can be used in arbitrary HTML pages and disaplay data, produced without ROOT-based applications.
+JSROOT can be used in arbitrary HTML pages to display data, produced with or without ROOT-based applications.

 Many different examples of JSROOT API usage can be found on [JSROOT API examples](https://root.cern/js/latest/api.htm) page.

 ### Import JSROOT functionality

-Major JSROOT functions are locates in `main.mjs` module and can be imported like:
+Major JSROOT functions are located in `main.mjs` module and can be imported like:

     <script type='module'>
        import { openFile, draw } from 'https://root.cern/js/latest/modules/main.mjs';